openlexington/treatment-directory/README.md

 - Make it easy to report service issues (bad data, missing data, etc.).
 - Give data owners statistics in periodic emails.
     - Good to send an email at least every few months so they remember the web site exists and their service is represented there.
-- Social worker wants to search for services by the client's zip code.
-    - After social worker gets services from app, she will pass along phone numbers to the client.
-"You need a hot meal?
-Call Warm Blessings."
-    - Nurse could use the app and get the same results, wouldn't have to call a social worker to get resources for client.
-    - Biggest thing is that the services listed are still around, that the data is up to date.

 ## Notes from a social worker